kushr11/llm-identify/README.md

-# User guide for llm identification
+# Where Am I From?
+Identifying Origin of LLM-generated Content
+---
 Official Implementation of 'Where Am I From?
 Identifying Origin of LLM-generated Content'
----